 How To Apply Tire Prep for Go-Kart Racing

 Applying tire prep formula on your go-kart tires is fairly simple, however there are a few steps that you need to take into consideration before you start.
 For an effective tire prep application process you can follow the step-by-step guide below.

 1. Identify How Many Applications You Need

-The first step requires you to plan a little ahead.
+The first step when you tire prep for go-kart racing requires you to plan a little ahead.
 You’ll need to make a decision on how many coatings you want to apply on to your tires.
 You’re able to calculate this by understanding what type of track you’re dealing with and the current state of your tires.

 As previously explained, the lower the bite of a track, the more tire prep formula you should apply.
 This means for a low bite track, it’s common to apply a little more than average.
 You should apply 4 ounces on the outer tire and 3 ounces on the inner tire.
 For a medium bite track, you should apply 3 ounces on the outer tire and 2 ounces on the inner tire.

 If you’re racing on a high bite track, you should apply 2 ounces on the outer tire and 1 once on the inner tire.
 You can even opt to skip tire prepping all together, if you think that the track has a very high bite.
 For now, take this as a reference, as we’ll go into more details in Step 4.

 You should also consider the condition of your tires.
 New tires usually have less grip as they are smoother and have less traction.
 In this case, you may want to scuff your tires or apply a thicker layer of tire prep formula.
 If you are using worn tires for your race, you may require less, as they already have good traction on the track